m1gwings/summaries/computing-infrastructures/storage.md

 ##### Shortest Seek Time First

-SSTF minimizes the total seek time by accommodating the request in the queue whose initial block (to be read or written) is the closest w.r.t. the current position of the head.
+SSTF tries to minimize the total seek time by accommodating the request in the queue whose initial block (to be read or written) is the closest w.r.t. the current position of the head.

-**Pros**: it is _optimal_ and easily implemented.
+**Pros**: it is _NOT optimal_ (_the greedy policy can zig-zag, which is never optimal_) but in general very good and easily implemented.

 **Cons**: it is prone to _starvation_.